• Skip to primary navigation

 This slideshow requires JavaScript.

 Constructed over an 18 year period (1843-1861), Gaineswood evolved from a two-room “dogtrot” cabin into a Greek Revival style mansion.
 General Nathan Bryan Whitfield, the builder, was his own architect, though he had no formal training.
-The labor was done mostly by slaves, some of whom were extremely accomplished carpenters and plasterers.
+The labor was done mostly by enslaved people, some of whom were extremely accomplished carpenters and plasterers.
 Three styles of Greek architecture are represented in the house: Doric-style outside, Ionic for the interior, and Corinthian in the drawing room.
 Gaineswood contains much of its original furnishings as well as several inventions of the builder.

 Video